 How Jane Austen Invented The Modern World

-Guests: Mariella Frostrup, Helena Kelly, Emma Claire Sweeney, with music from Siobhan Wilson.
+Guests: Mariella Frostrup, Helena Kelly, Helen McClory, Emma Claire Sweeney, with music from Siobhan Wilson.

 Fresh insight, music and ideas from unexpected places.
 We invite artists, authors and thinkers to come and watch a show with us - they then take to the stage to share their response to the themes of the play with our audiences.
 Expect ideas, insight and stimulation through short talks, song, music, poetry and conversation.

 Talk Show is supported by James and Morag Anderson

 Mariella Frostrup has established herself at the very pinnacle of the UK’s opinion-forming journalists and TV presenters.
 Having enjoyed a career of over a decade in television, she has continued to impress with her intelligent, accessible screen presence in programmes including Panorama and Question Time, as well as those covering movies and the arts.
 Currently the presenter of Open Book, she also fronted Radio Four’s Memory Season and combines her TV and radio careers with that of a prolific journalist.
 She is the film critic for Harpers and Queen and writes weekly interviews and a dilemma column for The Observer.